DnD 5e - Barbarian Subclass Breakdown

 - : This makes you immune to two ways to take you out of combat without wearing down your huge pile of hit points.

-- : The effect only lasts until the end of your next turn unless you spend your Action to extend it.
-Fortunately, extending the duration doesn't allow the creature to make additional saves so you can use this to keep enemies frightened while your allies kill them at range.
+The big problem here is the Action cost to use it.
+Unles your party outnumbers your foes, spending your Action every turn is simple too costly because you're essentially trading your entire turn for their entire turn. : The effect only lasts until the end of your next turn unless you spend your Action to extend it.
+Fortunately, extending the duration doesn't allow the creature to make additional saves so you can use this to keep enemies frightened while your allies kill them.
+Creatures can break the effect by moving far enough away, but that doesn't make them immune so you're free to chase them down and continue to intimidate them unless they pass a save and become temporarily immune.

 - : More attacks are always fantastic, so get into melee and try to draw fire.
-Remember that this only works on enemies within 5 feet, so don't bother trying to use a polearm.
+Remember that this only works on enemies within 5 feet, so don't bother trying to use a reach weapon, and it only works if they hit so be sure to run Reckless Attack at all times.

 A reasonably easy subclass to play despite leaning heavily on the Bonus Action, Path of the Storm Herald is a great option for new players but still complex and interesting enough for veterans.
 It has a single decision point which you can change every time you gain a barbarian level, which is great for players who might have trouble deciding, and all three options are reasonably good.